All Episodes

 These women all want apologies.

-But yet where's the reporting by the New York Times on let's see, Paula Jones, who claims that that Bill Clinton pulled down his pants and exposed himself, and that Kathleen Willie, when she went to see Bill Clinton in the Oval Office, was groped and grabbed and touched and fondled against her will and threatened thereafter.
+But yet, where's the reporting by the New York Times on, let's see, Paula Jones, who claims that Bill Clinton pulled down his pants and exposed himself, and that Kathleen Willey, when she went to see Bill Clinton in the Oval Office, was groped and grabbed and touched and fondled against her will and threatened thereafter.

-And last night on the program, and it's gone viral.
+And last night on the program, and it's gone viral, well, Donald Trump finished the sentence for me and said, rape.

 That's the allegation that was made by Juanita Broderick.